AdultLink/RadialProgressBar/README.md

 Project developed using **Unity 2017.4.8f1**.
 Please use this version if you are planning on contributing.
 You can work on your own branch and send a pull request with your changes.

 ---

-_(Beware: The screenshots folder is quite heavy at the moment, I need to find a way to reduce file size for gifs without losing too much quality)_

 You can also just download a **unitypackage** from the releases tab and easily import everything to your project.
 This will not download the _screenshots_ folder.